ClementTsang/opal/README.md

 ## Support

 Currently, only English (and a specific subset at that) is supported.
-However, support for more sources or other languages may be added in the future, and theoretically isn't too hard to add.
+However, support for more sources or other languages isn't too difficult to add, and may be added in the future.
+PRs are certainly welcome.

 ## Credits